wumm-project/Leipzig-Seminar/Summerterm-2021/2021-06-22/README.md

   different whole)?
 Toyota rule 12 on developmental approach is a specific approach to the second problem.
 Hegel?
 Learning organisation.
 Subject formation at the level of cooperative structure?
+  - Ken Kleemann argued substantially against such parallels, since Hegel's whole dialectical approach does not occur here, but the development models of the Toyota Management System are essentially only applicable to linear developments in stable contexts.

 - Just in time - interplay of resource and resource management categories.
+  - See the explanation in the notes section.

 - Pyramid of the four levels - to what extent do systems theory approaches play a role here?